Organizations Are Getting Too Little Value From Analytics

 What Do Percentages Tell Us About Opportunity?

 Measuring access to opportunity requires going beyond the ineffective percentage-of-spend metric.
 A recent GAO report noted that while contracting spend increased more than 22 percent from 2016 to 2019, the number of small businesses receiving at least one government contract fell by 17 percent, or roughly 16,000 businesses during the same timeframe.
-GAO stated the government’s concerted effort to consolidate contracts through Category Management and “Best-In-Class” vehicles limits opportunity and funnels contract dollars a handful of the largest “small businesses.”
-The U.S. Small Business Administration (SBA) recognized that reversing the hemorrhaging of small businesses from the federal marketplace is one of the best opportunities to create opportunities for new businesses and help close the equity gap.
+GAO stated the government’s concerted effort to consolidate contracts through Category Management and “Best-In-Class” vehicles limits opportunity and funnels contract dollars to a handful of the largest “small businesses.”
+The U.S. Small Business Administration (SBA) recognized that reversing the hemorrhaging of small businesses from the federal marketplace is one of the best options to create opportunities for new businesses and help close the equity gap.

 Even if percentage goals captured the optimal amount of spending that should be reserved for small and disadvantaged businesses, it fails to measure the expansion of opportunity.
 The contraction of the federal small business community despite rising small business spend illustrates the failure of percentage goals.
 For one, percentage goals do not measure how much small business spending ends up in the hands of large businesses through joint ventures or subcontracting.
 Further, percentage goals ignore the barriers to entry that block disadvantaged small businesses from entering the marketplace in the first place.
 Emerging small businesses compete on an uneven playing field against well-established contractors with up to $30 million in annual revenue, who are still considered small businesses.

-The uneven playing field is best observed through the increased funneling of small business spend through Category Management initiatives including “Best-in-Class” procurement vehicles that require “small businesses” hold expensive certifications and possess years of winning multi-million-dollar, prime contracts to even participate in business opportunities.
+The uneven playing field is best observed through the increased funneling of small business spend through Category Management initiatives including “Best-in-Class” procurement vehicles that require “small businesses” to hold expensive certifications and possess years of winning multi-million-dollar, prime contracts to even participate in business opportunities.
 New entrants, like those businesses the Executive Order intends to assist, often are denied the opportunity to even compete for, let alone win government contracts.

 The single-metric method for analyzing small business opportunity is antiquated, fails to adequately leverage data, and reinforces structural barriers that prevent small and disadvantaged companies from participating in the federal marketplace.
 These negative outcomes are not borne from ill-intent.
 Most agencies put time and effort into meeting small business goals but without reimagining how we define and measure success through better data analytics, agencies cannot make data-driven policy decisions that increase equity in the government marketplace.
 Data analytics that look at new agency contractors, geographic distribution of vendors, size of small business contracts, gradients of contractor size, and subcontracting trends can enable agencies to expand opportunity for small and disadvantaged businesses and provide real-time assessment of the impacts of these important policies.